The French 76: Serious and Sophisticated, yet Bubbly and Playful!

 I promise to keep your email safe.

-How to Make a French 76
+How to Make a French 76 Cocktail

 Start by thoroughly chilling your champagne, a well-chilled base will enhance the overall experience of your cocktail.
 While it chills, place your champagne glasses in the freezer for a few minutes.
 A chilled glass helps preserve the bubbles and elevates the overall drinking experience.